Peksa/dcs-http/README.md

 How it works
 ------------
 DCS World allows you to run Lua code in order to export data out of the simulator.
 Lua is used in order to establish a socket to the Play application, where data is then streamed.
-The data is cached in memory in order to effeciently serve HTTP requests to clients.
+The data is cached in memory in order to efficiently serve HTTP requests to clients.
 ```
 23:39:53,945 INFO  ~ Starting C:\Users\Peksa\git\dcs-http
 23:39:54,018 INFO  ~ Precompiling ...